1964 Alaska earthquake

-The 1964 Alaskan earthquake, also known as the Great Alaskan earthquake and Good Friday earthquake, occurred at 5:36 PM AKST on Good Friday, March 27.
-Across south-central Alaska, ground fissures, collapsing structures, and tsunamis resulting from the earthquake caused about 131 deaths.
+The 1964 Alaska earthquake, also known as the Great Alaska earthquake and Good Friday earthquake, occurred at 5:36 PM AKST on Good Friday, March 27, 1964.
+Across south-central Alaska, ground fissures, collapsing structures, and tsunamis resulting from the earthquake caused about 139 deaths.

-Lasting four minutes and thirty-eight seconds, the magnitude 9.2 megathrust earthquake remains the most powerful earthquake recorded in North American history, and the second most powerful earthquake recorded in world history since the development of seismographic measurements. of fault ruptured at once and moved up to 60 ft, releasing about 500 years of stress buildup.
+Lasting four minutes and thirty-eight seconds, the magnitude 9.2–9.3 megathrust earthquake remains the most powerful earthquake ever recorded in North America and the second most powerful earthquake ever recorded in the world since modern seismography began in 1900.
+600 mi of fault ruptured at once and moved up to 60 ft, releasing about 500 years of stress buildup.
 Soil liquefaction, fissures, landslides, and other ground failures caused major structural damage in several communities and much damage to property.
 Anchorage sustained great destruction or damage to many inadequately earthquake-engineered houses, buildings, and infrastructure (paved streets, sidewalks, water and sewer mains, electrical systems, and other man-made equipment), particularly in the several landslide zones along Knik Arm.
 200 mi southwest, some areas near Kodiak were permanently raised by 30 ft.
 Southeast of Anchorage, areas around the head of Turnagain Arm near Girdwood and Portage dropped as much as 8 ft, requiring reconstruction and fill to raise the Seward Highway above the new high tide mark.

-In Prince William Sound, Port Valdez suffered a massive underwater landslide, resulting in the deaths of 32 people between the collapse of the Valdez city harbor and docks, and inside the ship that was docked there at the time.
-Nearby, a 27 ft tsunami destroyed the village of Chenega, killing 23 of the 68 people who lived there; survivors out-ran the wave, climbing to high ground.
+In Prince William Sound, Port Valdez suffered a massive underwater landslide, resulting in the deaths of 32 people between the collapse of the Valdez city harbor and docks and inside the ship that was docked there at the time.
+Nearby, a 27 ft tsunami destroyed the village of Chenega, killing 23 of the 68 people who lived there.
+The survivors outran the wave, climbing to high ground.
 Post-quake tsunamis severely affected Whittier, Seward, Kodiak, and other Alaskan communities, as well as people and property in British Columbia, Washington, Oregon, and California.
 Tsunamis also caused damage in Hawaii and Japan.
 Evidence of motion directly related to the earthquake was also reported from Florida and Texas.